 - Have the capability to measure quality levels on surfaces that are traditionally very difficult to evaluate due to size (it’s much harder to measure surface energy accurately

 How Medical Device Manufacturers Can Strategically Meet Quality Challenges with the Right Inspection Equipment

-The things that are holding back medical device manufacturers from seeing higher productivity with few to no defects, and what surface quality inspection equipment is best suited to meet the requirements of these manufacturers, are an increasingly relevant topic.
+The things that are holding back medical device manufacturers from seeing higher productivity with few to no defects and what surface quality inspection equipment is best suited to meet the requirements of these manufacturers are increasingly relevant topics.

-At the annual American Medical Device Summit, BTG Labs’ Materials and Process Experts were interviewed by officials from Generis, the parent company that organizes the manufacturing event.
+At the annual American Medical Device Summit, Brighton Science's Materials and Process Experts were interviewed by officials from Generis, the parent company that organizes the manufacturing event.
 They asked us about gaps in surface cleanliness testing common to medical device manufacturers and the solutions to issues those gaps create.
 The conversation can be downloaded in the form of an eBook here.

 Here are the highlights from that interview: